iyobo/amala/README.md

 ```

 To access the controller with the class name `UserController`, you can use `codex.UserController` or `codex['UserController']`.
-Because amala has you defining your endpoints using the equivalent of async service actions, you could essentially run these async service actions directly e.g
+Because amala has you defining your endpoints using the equivalent of async service endpoints, you could essentially run these async service endpoints directly e.g

-Given the action definition:
+Given the endpoint definition:
 ```typescript
 @Controller('/user')
 class UserController {